tomaskraus/line-transform-machines/README.md

 Processes text input stream/file line by line.
 Takes care of I/O &amp; Errors.
 Great for CLI apps.

-Maps/filters input lines by calling a (sync/async) callback on them.
+- `LineMachine`/`AsyncLineMachine` processes input lines by calling a (sync/async) callback on them.

+- `RxjsLineMachine` processes input lines by subscribing to the customized Observable.

 ### Example